 FIRST MOVEMENT

 In the “Easier Version” the high register passages (of which there are not many) have been taken down an octave and many of the tricky ornaments have been simplified.
 But in spite of this, the speed, lightness and agility required in both left hand and bow means that this is still by no means easy music.
-The only way to really make it “easy” is to play it at a slower tempo
+The only way to really make it “easy” is to play it at a slower tempo.movt

 SECOND MOVEMENT

-This is real “late” Mozart.
-Complex, expressive and dramatic, it often sounds more like an opera aria than a violin sonata.
 It is not easy to make an “Easier Version” of this music.
 Only a very few passages lie in the higher register (especially after our transposition down of a minor third) so most of the “simplifications” simply concern the fingerings.

 THIRD MOVEMENT